SteveLasker/draft-lasker-vcon-lifecycle/README.md

 For the purposes of processing a vCon, the following additional terms are used:

-- **Data Recorder**: The organization that records and initiates the vCon, identifying the parties, including the media of the conversation.
+- **Data Originator**: The organization that records and initiates the vCon, identifying the parties, including the media of the conversation.
 For a phone call, this may include the phone numbers and the audio recording.
 For internet-based calls, such as Microsoft Teams, Zoom, Google meet, this may include emails and audio/video recording.
-The data recorder is a facilitator with access to the content of the call.
+The Data Originator is a facilitator with access to the content of the call.
-The Data Recorder is not responsible for gaining consent, as they are providing infrastructure.
+The Data Originator is not responsible for gaining consent, as they are providing infrastructure.
-One or all of the Data Subjects must initiate consent, giving the Data Recorder the right to record the conversation.
+One or all of the Data Subjects must initiate consent, giving the Data Originator the right to record the conversation.
 - **Conserver**: A vCon workflow engine that ingests vCons, routing them for processing and enhancements.
 A conserver doesn’t store a vCon, rather processes it real-time, retrieving it from, and saving it to a vCon Registry
 - **vCon Registy**: A storage service, capable of storing vCons, including rich metadata and larger attachments including audio and video recordings.
 - **Party**: A party, or participant of a vCon, as identified in the vCon draft.
 - **Entity**: A generic reference to companies, groups or individuals that may share, alter, consume a vCon.
-An entity may be a Data Recorder, Data Controller, Data Processor or some other role that has not yet been defined that participates in the possession and/or processing of a vCon.
+An entity may be a Data Originator, Data Controller, Data Processor or some other role that has not yet been defined that participates in the possession and/or processing of a vCon.
 - **SCITT Transparency Service**: An append-only ledger for integrity protecting vCons, ensuring the state of a vCon is known at a point in time for conformance to governance and regulatory requirements.

 ## vCon Lifecycle Events